lt-scuolalavoro/suit/README.md

 6. Finish the installation as normal installation.
 7. Restart the virtual machine.

+_You can leave the default values for the options not mentioned in these steps._

 ### 2. Install gcc and libmysqlclient
 In the Ubuntu terminal:
 ```